FarsetLabs/farsetlabs.github.io/community/child_protection.md

 ---
 title: Child Protection Policy and Procedures
 layout: default
-category : pages
+category: pages
-toc : True
+toc: True
-tags : []
+tags: []
+permalink: /community/child_protection
 ---

 # {{ page.title }}
 Farset Labs (FSL) is committed to a practice which promotes the welfare of children and protects them from harm.
 We wish to ensure that all children and young people can participate in an enjoyable and safe environment in which they can have fun, learn, and feel valued.

 Directors, Managers, Members and Volunteers (agents) within this organisation accept and recognise our responsibilities to develop awareness of the issues which may cause harm, and to establish and maintain a safe environment for children and young people.

 Farset Labs will review its policy, procedures and practice in this regard at regular intervals, at least every 3 years.

 Farset Labs recognises the [Children Order (Northern Ireland) (1995)](https://www.legislation.gov.uk/nisi/1995/755/contents/made), the [Safeguarding Vulnerable Groups (SVG) Act 2006]( https://www.legislation.gov.uk/ukpga/2006/47/contents) and the [Safeguarding Vulnerable Groups (Northern Ireland) Order (SVG(NI)) 2007](https://www.legislation.gov.uk/nisi/2007/1351/contents) and incorporates their principles into its Child Protection Policy and Procedures.

 Under the SVG (NI) Order 2007 FSL is aware that it is a criminal offence to employ someone who is disqualified from working with children and young people in a regulated position.
 It is a criminal offence not to dismiss a person who is disqualified from holding a regulated position.

 # What to know about Child Membership of Farset Labs
 No Under-18’s are permitted to join FSL as members.